 The 3 Important factors to consider when buying a gym glove are outlined below :

 If you are looking for weight lifting glove for your workouts, you need to carefully consider the fabric used on the gloves.
 Some of the best weightlifting gloves are made of lightweight fabric i.e. mesh breathable fabric, microfibre, neoprene, lycra among others.
 Having lightweight material means that you don’t have any added resistance to your lifting.
-It also ensures that you have flexibility and optimum mobility as you lift weights.
+It also ensures that you have the flexibility and optimum mobility as you lift weights.

 Fingerless or Half Finger Gloves